 Given the administrative and staffing challenges, Medicaid directors often pointed to program improvements through delivery and payment system reforms and implementation of eligibility system improvements (including the conversion to MAGI) as major successes.
 In addition, Medicaid officials that had implemented the ACA eligibility expansion uniformly took pride in the state's coverage expansion, and in their experience to date as large numbers had enrolled, often at a pace faster than had been anticipated.
 State officials also mentioned their pride in the efficiency of program administration, the low growth in the cost of care per Medicaid beneficiary, and the productive relationship with providers and other stakeholders in addressing issues and developing new policies and initiatives.
-An upcoming survey report on Medicaid Operations from Medicaid in an Era of Health & Delivery System Reform 61 the National Association of Medicaid Directors describes the administrative capacity issues and their implications in more detail.55
+An upcoming survey report on Medicaid Operations from the National Association of Medicaid Directors describes the administrative capacity issues and their implications in more detail.